 Edge’s arm is bandaged due to Alberto previously injuring it with the cross arm-breaker.
 They start deliberately with an aggressive collar and elbow tie-up (worked well, like they were really trying to show their strength and test the other guy early) as Berto muscles Edge into corner for rope-break and disrespectfully shoves him.
 That gets a reaction.

-Edge returns fire with hard slap to face, punches and a backdrop.
+Edge returns fire with a hard slap to face, punches and a backdrop.
 Alberto punches him in bad arm to cut off momentum but runs into another backdrop and bumps to the floor.
 Del Rio avoids Edge’s follow-up baseball slide dropkick and sends Edge barreling bad shoulder first into guardrail.
 Focuses on bad arm, ramming it into the ringsteps, stomping on it, and applying armbars back in-ring as he focuses on the body part whilst Christian tries to motivate Edge on.

 Edge tries to fight back a few times with Alberto cutting him off by going back to arm-work including smashing it on the announce table as part of his master plan of setting up the cross-armbreaker.

-It takes a lot out of both men because when Edge rolls Berty back in he goes up top but ‘The Mexican Millionaire’ catches him up there and hits a running armdrag from the top rope on injured arm.
-The back and forth action continues as Edge catches Alberto running with a spinning heel kick, TheBigBoot, a flying forearm, clothesline and one-man flapjack for a near-fall.
-One thing I like about Edge is the way that he as a guy with a a lot of ‘movez’ (who often/sometimes did too much) is that he could vary up his offense a bit, especially in big matches like this.
+It takes a lot out of both men because when Edge rolls Berty back in he goes up top but ‘The Mexican Millionaire’ catches him up there and hits a running armdrag from the top rope on the injured arm.
+The back and forth action continue as Edge catches Alberto running with a spinning heel kick, TheBigBoot, a flying forearm, clothesline and one-man flapjack for a near-fall.
+One thing I like about Edge is the way that he as a guy with a lot of ‘movez’ (who often/sometimes did too much) is that he could vary up his offense a bit, especially in big matches like this.

-Speaking of which, ‘The Rated R Superstar’ sets up the Jumping DDT, one of those many secondary finishers of his, which Alberto reverses into a jumping arm-breaker and goes for the kill with the rolling cross-armbreaker which Edge counters into an Edge-o-matic.
+Speaking of which, ‘The Rated R Superstar’ sets up the Jumping DDT, one of those many secondary finishers of his, which Alberto reverses into a jumping arm-breaker and goes for the kill with the rolling cross-armbreaker which Edge counters into an Edge-o-Matic.
 Since he actually beat Orton with that move the previous Summer on Raw, the crowd actually pop big for the kick-out and a “Del Riooooooo!” chant starts which quickly spreads around the arena.

 As if spurred on by this surprising show of support Del Rio rolls through an O’Connor roll-up into the cross-armbreaker as Cole (and some of the audience) scream for Edge to tap out.
 With the way he’s working here, it’s almost as if Del Rio is working babyface here, which makes no sense.

 Edge sells it pretty well but is able to force the rope-break dragging himself to the ropes before rolling onto the apron, hitting a hair-pull hangman and climbing to the top turnbuckle.
-Once again Del Rio joins him up there and cuts him off with a running step-up enziguri.
+Once again Del Rio joins him up there and cuts him off with a running step-up enzuigiri.

 When he goes for the cover, Edge gets his foot on the ropes but Ricardo shoves it off!
 This is the first interference of the match and they did well building up to it because by this point you had almost forgotten that everyone outside was there.
-In that sense it is the opposite of Moore’s constant interference in the Mysterio/Hardy match.
+In that sense, it is the opposite of Moore’s constant interference in the Mysterio/Hardy match.
 It certainly generates a reaction.